unframework/s3-password-agent/README.md

 S3 Password Agent: password protect AWS S3 download links for static sites like GitHub Pages.
 No extra generator plugins needed.

-Configure and deploy this Node server to a free Heroku instance.
-The server provides a JS widget: include it in your static site.
-That's it.
+How to use:

+* configure and deploy this on your own free Heroku instance (or any other host)
+* include script tag and download links on your static site

+How it works:

-* user visits your site, clicks on the download link and is directed to the Heroku server
+* user visits your site, clicks on the download link and is directed to the password agent server
-* Heroku server asks user for Auth0 login / simple email + PIN
+* password agent server asks user for [Auth0 login](https://auth0.com/) / simple email + PIN
-* Heroku server signs a temporary private S3 link and returns a 302 redirect
+* user receives an auto-generated a [temporary private S3 download URL](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html#RESTAuthenticationQueryStringAuth) and gets file

+Pros: you get to have your own trusted server instead of having to rely on a third-party relay service.
+The code is tiny and easily configured with no code changes or setup files.
+Cons: you have to have some minimal experience setting up a Heroku instance/other Node.js host.

-In addition, the user can be prompted for login right away, before clicking on a download link.
-This gives a sense of a restricted area "login wall" although the initial content page is still served up and semi-visible behind the login popup.
+As an extra feature, the user can be prompted for login right away, before clicking on a download link.
+This gives a sense of a restricted area "login wall" although the initial content page is still semi-visible behind the login popup.
 See below for pre-login popup setup.

 Two modes of authentication are supported: [Auth0 lock-screen](https://auth0.com/docs/libraries/lock) (preferred) or simple email + PIN (very insecure and basic).
 See below for email + PIN mode config.